alperuzun/THRESHOLD/README.md

 ### File Format

-`THRESHOLD` requires the input of a file of patient transcriptomic data with gene expression zscores ideally compared with a control population.
+`THRESHOLD` requires the input of a file of patient transcriptomic data with gene expression data in the form of zscores or percentiles comparing expression against a control population, or ranked relatively within an individual patient’s expression.

 The inputted `.txt` file must be formatted as such:

 ```
-Hugo_Symbol     Entrez_Gene_Id      {Patient1ID}    {Patient2ID}...
+Hugo_Symbol        {Blank}           {Patient1ID}           {Patient2ID}...
-   ...               ...              zscores...       zscores...
+   ...               ...         zscores/percentile...   zscores/percentile...
-   ...               ...              zscores...       zscores...
+   ...               ...         zscores/percentile...   zscores/percentile...

 ```

-* The Entrez_Gene_Id column is never actually used; it is a placeholder.
-As long as there is a space between the Hugo_Symbol and {Patient1ID} column it will run.
+* The Blank column is never actually used; it is a placeholder.
+Given space between the Hugo_Symbol and {Patient1ID} column, THRESHOLD will run.

 * Note the first heading MUST be called Hugo_Symbol